-Plastic bags aren’t easy to recycle, but they’re great as a clean energy source.
-In fact, HDPE (high-density polyethylene) is one the safest plastics to use as a combustible.
-When processed in KLIN’s high technology facilities, HDPE Plastic Bags are used to keep incinerators at optimal temperatures, replacing GPL consumption completely without any toxic waste, Dioxin or Furan emissions.
+Plastics aren’t easy to recycle, but can be great as a clean energy source.
+In fact, when processed in KLIN’s high technology facilities, plastics are used to keep incinerators at optimal temperatures, replacing GPL consumption completely without any toxic waste, Dioxin or Furan emissions.

 A strategic geographical reach

 Meet the team

 Arnaud is an engineer with 15 years of experience heading the logistics of complex international projects in construction and humanitarian operations for the United Nations World Food Program and Handicap International.
 He fell in love with Indonesia in 2006, while managing a post-tsunami re-construction effort with 530 people under his direction in Aceh,Sumatra and speaks fluent Indonesian.
 Prior to his experience in Asia, Arnaud has a background of 10 years in waste management, audit and certification with Bureau Veritas in France.